Trevor16gordon/random-forests-cuda/README.md

 This repo contains a random forest implementations from scratch using native python and a cuda GPU implemendation

+Pleas see report.pdf for detailed description and timing analysis.

 # Running
 - Clone repo